AY2425S1-CS2103T-W08-1/tp/docs/UserGuide.md

 ### 4.2 Tutorial Data Related Commands:
 <a id="tutorial-data-commands"></a>

+>**Warning:** This application is only catered to only one module.

 #### 4.2.1 Adding a tutorial: `addTut`
 <a id="adding-a-tutorial-addTut"></a>

 > Adds a tutorial with a specified tutorial name and tutorial id to the TrackMate application.

 Format: `addTut tn/[TUTORIAL NAME] id/[TUTORIAL ID]`

+>**Warning:** This application is only catered to only one module, thus you cannot have Tutorial Names being named after different modules.
+>
+>**Tip:** For applications that you have trouble giving a name in, use the module name as the tutorial name. (ie. CS2103T)
+>

 Command Details & Constraints:
 * Adds the tutorial based on its `TUTORIAL_NAME` and `TUTORIAL_ID`